sammyboardman/primarybid-tests/url-shortner-api-service/README.md

 # URL Shortener API Service

-This repository houses a straightforward URL shortener API service built with TypeScript.
+This repository houses a straightforward URL shortener API service built with Node using TypeScript.
 It allows you to convert lengthy URLs into shorter, more shareable links.

 ## Getting Started